-A study conducted by the Transamerica Institute details the impact of caregiving in a Long-Term Care situation and the implications it has on the caregivers.
+A study conducted by the Transamerica Institute details caregiving's impact in a Long-Term Care situation and its implications on the caregivers.
 The Transamerica Institute is a nonprofit, private foundation dedicated to identifying, researching, and educating the public about retirement, health coverage, and other relevant financial issues facing Americans today.

 This comprehensive study shows the vast majority (87%) of unpaid caregivers are family members.
 Among all caregivers, the population is split almost evenly with slightly more women (53 percent) than men (47 percent).
 Millennials (34 percent) and Baby Boomers (37 percent) are more likely to be caregivers than Generation X (22 percent).
 Fifty-one percent are employed either full-time or part-time.